Ophthalmology ST1 (OST) Application Guide

 Top Tips For Portfolio

-• Aim to score full marks in the ‘Commitment to Specialty’ domain.
+Aim to score full marks in the ‘Commitment to Specialty’ domain.
 Whilst it can be challenging to score full marks in domains such as ‘Qualifications’ and ‘Prizes’, you should be able to maximise your points in this section with some organisation and planning.
-This domain makes up a whopping 12 of 50 points allocated to the Portfolio section of your application.
+This domain makes up a whopping 13 of 50 points allocated to the Portfolio section of your ophthalmology ST1 application.
 Some straightforward ways to score in this section include attending local ophthalmology meetings (such as the Midlands Ophthalmology Meeting) and writing bulletin articles or meeting reviews for EyeNews.

 The Interview

-The Medset Ophthalmology ST1 Interview Course takes you through the interview process and offers a structure and breakdown of the themes of the most examined patient consultation and clinical stations, based on previous years’ interview stations.
-It includes 17 unique patient consultation stations and 10 clinical stations, each complete with a candidate’s brief, an actor’s brief and a mark scheme.
+The interview consists of a patient communication station and a clinical station, both running up to 10 minutes.
+Applicants who have achieved a minimum score of 40% in their portfolio will be invited to the interview.
+Medset’s Ophthalmology ST1 Interview Course takes you through the interview process and offers a structure and breakdown of the themes of the most examined patient consultation and clinical stations, based on previous years’ interview stations.
+It includes 17 unique patient consultation stations and 10 clinical stations, each complete with a candidate’s brief, an actor’s brief, and a mark scheme.
 Whilst the clinical station is in a new format, the course uses pre-COVID clinical stations to guide the mock stations.
+Applicants who score a minimum of 40% in the interview will then be ranked based on their final score, which consists of 50% interview and 50% evidence folder scores.

 Top Tips For The OST Interview

-• Start practising early!
+Start practising early!
 A common mistake for many applicants is to leave practice until the last minute after getting an invitation to interview.
 The invitations are sent out very late in the interview process and leave approximately 1 to 2 weeks for you to prepare for the interview.
 A good rule of thumb is to start around the time of your Oriel application in November (weekly/fortnightly), then increase the frequency of your practice sessions towards the interview date.

-• Practise with different groups of people.
+Practise with different groups of people.
 By switching up your practice buddies, you learn different communication techniques and approaches.
 It may feel uncomfortable to practise with people you are not familiar with, but this best mimics the actual interview scenario and will prepare you well for the day itself.

 Summary